mattpe/wbma/docs/w4-ionic.md

 1. Create a new Ionic app: `ionic start <APPNAME> <TEMPLATE>`
     - choose a starter template, [list of available options](https://ionicframework.com/docs/cli/starters.html#ionic-angular)
     - go with tabs/sidemenu template if you want to have some ready made examples of pages and navigation between them
-    - choose the default answer (N) for question 'Would you like to integrate your new app with Cordova to target native iOS and Android?'
+    - choose the default answer (N) for question _'Would you like to integrate your new app with Cordova to target native iOS and Android?'_
-    - note: we dont't use ionic1 or ionic pro
+    - NOTE: we dont't use ionic1 version or ionic pro services
 1. Use Ionic cli to generate pages, `ionic generate page <NAME>`
     - front/home page for media (thumbnail) list view
     - user profile/login/registration pages
     - file upload page
 1. Generate media provider (service), `ionic generate provider media`
-1. Develop & test on browser: `ionic serve`
+1. Develop & test on browser: `ionic serve` (not 100% reliable, may need restarting after generating new components..)
 1. Run & test on mobile device
     - native mobile dev kit is needed, Xcode for iOS or Android SDK for Android
     - add your target platform: `ionic cordova platform add android/ios`